-When set each port to run at 100M Full, 100M Half, 10M Full, and 10M Half-speed modes.
+When setting each port to run at 100M Full-, 100M Half-, 10M Full-, and 10M Half-speed modes.
 The Auto-MDIX function will disable.

-Reset: Click to undo any changes made locally and revert to previously saved values.
+Reset : Click to undo any changes made locally and revert to previously saved values.

-Refresh: Click to refresh the page.
+Refresh : Click to refresh the page.
 Any changes made locally will be undone.